sourcegraph/about/content/terms/privacy.md

 </span>

 Sourcegraph does not knowingly collect or solicit any information from anyone under the age of 13 or knowingly allow such persons to register as Users.
 If you are based in the European Union, we will not knowingly collect your information if you are under the age of 16.
 In the event that we learn that we have collected personal information from a child under age 13, we will delete that information as quickly as possible.
-If you believe that we might have any information from a child under 13 or child in the European Union under 16, please contact us at <a href="mailto:support@sourcegraph.com">support@sourcegraph.com</a>.
+If you believe that we might have any information from a child under 13 or child in the European Union under 16, please contact us at support@sourcegraph.com.

 <span style={{color: '#b200f8'}}>